 Sarah Mervosh is a reporter at The New York Times.
 She spent six years as a reporter at The Dallas Morning News.
 A Phi Beta Kappa graduate of Notre Dame, she served as managing editor of The Observer.

 Mervosh worked for two years as an investigative and enterprise reporter in Texas.

-Arlette Saenz is a White House reporter and producer at ABC News.
+Arlette Saenz is a political reporter with CNN based in Washington, D.C.
+Prior to joining CNN, she was a White House reporter and producer at ABC News.
 She was also a digital journalist at ABC where she covered the U.S. Senate and served as an embedded reporter with a half dozen candidates during the 2012 Presidential campaign.

 While an undergraduate at Notre Dame, Saenz held internships at ABC Nightline and the NBC affiliate in her native San Antonio.